 Failure to Diagnose & Refer

-The Doctor of Chiropractic is under a duty to accurately diagnose the patient and make the appropriate referral, if necessary.
+The Doctor of Chiropractic is under a duty to examine and diagnose a patient, and make the appropriate referral, if necessary.
 A common scenario is that the Doctor of Chiropractic initially fails to diagnose the condition properly and performs cervical spine manipulation on a patient with an ongoing arterial dissection.
 In most cases of cervical spine manipulation being done in the presence of a cervical arterial dissection, manipulation is uncomfortable and ineffective, but there is not an immediate stroke event following manipulation.
 For this reason, it is imperative that the Doctor of Chiropractic re-evaluate treatment on each visit.

-If cervical spine manipulation is uncomfortable and symptoms do not show improvement within 72 hours of an initial treatment, the Doctor should re-evaluate his diagnosis and consider that the patient’s neck pain may not be musculoskeletal in nature.
-They should then perform further evaluation and refer the patient for emergency medical care if they suspect cervical artery dissection.
+If cervical spine manipulation is uncomfortable and symptoms do not show improvement, the Doctor should re-evaluate their diagnosis and consider that the patient’s neck pain may not be musculoskeletal in nature.
+They should then perform further evaluation and refer the patient for emergency medical care if they suspect an ongoing cervical artery dissection event.
 If they do not do so, they have breached the standard of care for the Chiropractic profession and are guilty of failure to diagnose and refer.

 Objection to Duty to Diagnose 1

 Opposing counsel may argue that diagnosis of cervical artery dissection is outside the scope of practice of a Doctor of Chiropractic.
-This varies from state to state, so an attorney should always review the scope of practice for Chiropractic in the involved state.
-Here are a few examples with emphasis added:
+This is not the case.
+However, the details of Chiropractic scope of practice vary from state to state, so an attorney should always review the scope of practice for Chiropractic in the involved state.
+Here are a few examples:

 Arizona Chiropractic Scope of Practice

 Arizona has a neuromusculoskeletal scope of practice.
-Cervical artery dissection and stroke are neurological disorders and would fall underneath this neuromusculoskeletal scope of practice.
-Arizona Revised Statues 32-925 defines Chiropractic scope of practice as follows:
+Cervical artery dissection and stroke are neurological disorders and would fall underneath a neuromusculoskeletal scope of practice.
+Arizona defines Chiropractic scope of practice as follows:

 Oregon Chiropractic Scope of Practice

 Oregon also has neuromusculoskeletal scope of practice.
-Oregon Revised Statutes 684.010 defines Chiropractic scope of practice as follows:
+Oregon defines Chiropractic scope of practice as follows:

-(2) “Chiropractic” is defined as: (b) The chiropractic diagnosis, treatment and prevention of body dysfunction; correction, maintenance of the structural and functional integrity of the neuro-musculoskeletal system and the effects thereof or interferences therewith by the utilization of all recognized and accepted chiropractic diagnostic procedures and the employment of all rational therapeutic measures as taught in approved chiropractic colleges.
+“Chiropractic” is defined as: The chiropractic diagnosis, treatment and prevention of body dysfunction; correction, maintenance of the structural and functional integrity of the neuro-musculoskeletal system and the effects thereof or interferences therewith by the utilization of all recognized and accepted chiropractic diagnostic procedures and the employment of all rational therapeutic measures as taught in approved chiropractic colleges.6

 Texas Chiropractic Scope of Practice

-Sec.
-201.002.
-PRACTICE OF CHIROPRACTIC. (b) A person practices chiropractic under this chapter if the person: (1) uses objective or subjective means to diagnose, analyze, examine, or evaluate the biomechanical condition of the spine and musculoskeletal system of the human body;
+A person practices chiropractic under this chapter if the person: uses objective or subjective means to diagnose, analyze, examine, or evaluate the biomechanical condition of the spine and musculoskeletal system of the human body.
+8

 Objection to Duty to Diagnose 2

 Opposing counsel may argue that Doctors of Chiropractic are not trained to diagnose a cervical artery dissection.
 This is not the case.
-DC’s are trained in the orthopedic and neurological examination procedures necessary to make the diagnosis.
-If imaging is needed to confirm the diagnosis, magnetic resonance angiography (MRA) or computer tomography angiography (CTA) are the imaging studies of choice.
-Doctors of Chiropractic can order MRA and CTA examinations in states with a neuromusculoskeletal scope of practice.
+All accredited Chiropractic colleges train DC’s in the history and physical examination procedures necessary to make the diagnosis.11 If imaging is needed to confirm the diagnosis, magnetic resonance angiography (MRA) or computer tomography angiography (CTA) are the imaging studies of choice.
+Doctors of Chiropractic can order MRA and CTA examinations.

 This case involves a 50 year old male in Utah who consulted with a Doctor of Chiropractic complaining of vertigo and balance trouble.
+Despite the patient having a new chief complaint, and despite not having seen the patient in their office for over three months, the Doctor of Chiropractic did not perform an updated Patient History or an evaluation and management service (vital signs, range of motion, orthopedic testing, and neurological testing).
 He received cervical spine manipulation on that visit with no complications, but also with no relief of vertigo and balance trouble.
 The DC recommended the patient see their primary care physician for further evaluation.

 The patient saw the Physician Assistant (PA) at his primary care office three days later.
 The PA felt the patient might be having some sinus trouble causing his dizziness and recommended a Flonase trial.
 The trial of Flonase did not provide any relief of vertigo and balance trouble.

-The patient consulted with a different Doctor of Chiropractic 11 days later, with continued complaints of dizziness and balance trouble.
+The patient consulted with a different Doctor of Chiropractic from the same office 11 days later, with continued complaints of dizziness and balance trouble.
 Two days prior, the patient had a severe episode of cold sweats, weakness and dizziness.
+The Doctor of Chiropractic did not perform an updated Patient History or an evaluation and management service (vital signs, range of motion, orthopedic testing, and neurological testing).
+In fact, the DC did not even complete a treatment note for the date of service.
 The Doctor of Chiropractic performed a cervical spine manipulation.
 The patient again had no complications following the cervical spine manipulation, but again no relief of any symptoms.

 The following morning, the patient experienced severe dizziness and lost consciousness.
 The patient was taken to a hospital where CTA imaging showed vertebral artery dissection and occlusion in the V3 and V4 segments of the left vertebral artery.
 The patient was diagnosed with a left cerebellar stroke with resultant quadriplegia and other related damages.

-Although it is not possible to prove a direct cause and effect relationship between cervical spine manipulation and the stroke, failure to diagnose and refer is present.
+In this case, although it is not possible to prove a direct cause and effect relationship between cervical spine manipulation and the stroke, failure to diagnose and refer is present.
 The patient was experiencing symptoms of an ongoing vertebral artery dissection event prior to cervical spine manipulation.
 All three providers, two DC’s and the PA, failed to diagnose the patient with an ongoing vertebral artery dissection event and refer the patient for emergency medical care.
 But for the failure of these providers to properly diagnose and refer, the stroke and resultant quadriplegia would not have occurred.
 All three providers were named in the lawsuit.
-This case is in litigation.

 A 33 year old male in Oregon received eight cervical spine manipulations from a Doctor of Chiropractic.
 The patient stated that his last cervical spine manipulation was painful and caused moderate pain in the right side of the neck which became constant.
 24 days after the last cervical spine manipulation the patient began to experience vision difficulties, and then two days later suffered a right carotid artery stroke.